Selling Silver Jewellery

 For instance, if you have a pendant and it looks as though the stone or the cameo has been glued on.
 (Or if there are no prongs holding it on.)
 It’s likely to be costume jewellery.

 One exception to this is pearls.
 They are difficult to set into jewellery so older pieces will likely have glued on pearls.
 You only really see pearls in a setting on more modern jewellery.

 Vintage costume jewellery that has a lot of coloured stones set with prongs can be valuable.
 Don’t just dismiss a piece because it’s costume jewellery.

-Selling silver jewellery with no semi precious stones
+Selling 925 silver jewellery

 If you are selling silver chains, silver bangles or silver pendants that have no other embellishments, check their weight.
 Silver tends to be heavier than replica and silver jewellery.

 Silver jewellery is smooth, and consistent throughout.
 If you have a silver coloured chain, pendant or bangle that has a darker colour or even a different colour showing through on the parts that see heavy wear, it’s more likely to be silver plated.

 Getting the best price for scrap silver jewellery

 If your jewellery is damaged or broken you’d likely only sell it for its scrap value.
 It’s unusual for jewellery to be repaired to be sold in the trade unless it’s a particularly coveted or rare piece.